FauzanWahyuM/Sistem-Peternakan-KP/docs/mongodb-connection.md

 This ensures that frontend requests always go to the correct backend endpoint, whether running locally or deployed to Vercel.

+## Vercel Deployment

+When deploying to Vercel, you need to set the environment variables in the Vercel project settings:

+1. Go to your Vercel project dashboard
+2. Navigate to Settings > Environment Variables
+3. Add the following environment variables:
+   - `MONGODB_URI` - Your MongoDB Atlas connection string
+   - `MONGODB_DB` - Your MongoDB database name

+The updated MongoDB connection implementation handles build time issues by:
+- Checking if environment variables are available during build time
+- Not throwing errors during build time when environment variables are not available
+- Properly initializing connections only when running in a server environment

 ## Benefits of This Approach

 1. **Connection Reuse**: In development, connections are reused to avoid multiple connections